Juggernaut102/tp/docs/DeveloperGuide.md

 **Extensions:**
 - **2a.
 Invalid day value**
     - 2a1.
-EduDex shows error: *"Please enter a valid day of the week (Monday…Sunday)."*
+EduDex shows error: *"Days should only be one of the following: Monday, Tuesday, Wednesday, Thursday, Friday, Saturday, Sunday."*
       Use case ends.

 ## Use Case 6: Exit the Application